chenhi/aiml-exercises/game_learner/ttt/README.md

   <tr><td>$\infty$</td><td>98.99%</td><td>0.00%</td><td>1.01%</td><td>0</td><td>90.91%</td><td>0.00%</td><td>9.09%</td><td>19</td><td>1:14:22</td></tr>
 </table>

 We observe that a lower memory leads to higher variance.
 Interestingly, a higher memory also leads to more variance, but not nearly as much.
-A possible reason might be that when the memory is low, correlations in the simulations are immediately and repeatedly reflected in the samples, while when the memory is too high, the distribution of experiences in the replay memory will reflect a lower greed, which leads to more randomness and higher variance; as additional evidence of this, we also see less convergence as one might expect from a less greedy policy (see \textsection \ref{greed sec}).
+When the memory is low, correlations in the simulations are immediately and repeatedly trained on, while when the memory is too high, the distribution of experiences in the replay memory will reflect a lower greed overall, which leads to more randomness and higher variance; as additional evidence of this, we also see less/slower convergence as one might expect from a less greedy policy.

 ### Neural network architecture

+#### Fully connected / convolutional architectures

+#### Residual skip connections

 ### Policy-to-target network copy frequency